Twisted Duck Sex

-In the sensitive matters of reproduction, birds seal it with a kiss.
-Not a peck.
-Not a smooch.
-Birds instead do it with the cloaca – a rear opening in male and female through which waste, sperm or eggs all must pass.
-During copulation birds conjoin at their cloacas.
-Although the union lasts only seconds, it is an elegant maneuver nonetheless.
-We call it the “cloacal kiss.”
+In the sensitive matters of courtship and reproduction, birds seal it with a kiss.
+No, not a peck with their bills.
+Birds do it instead with the cloaca — the rear-end opening in males and females through which waste and either sperm or eggs must pass.
+In an acrobatic union lasting only a second or so, birds join in a “cloacal kiss.”

-But how can a biologist test this notion of twisted duck sex?
-It’s not as if Masters and Johnson can stand around with clipboards watching ducks do it.
-So researches at Yale University (including my pal Rick Prum) employed duck sex toys.
-They encouraged males to, well, um, er, perform explosive eversion into glass tubes twisted into different shapes.
-(The tubes look like bongs – this is a college experiment, after all.)
+But how can a biologist test this notion of screwy duck sex and evolution?
+It’s not as if they can, like Masters and Johnson, stand around with clipboards watching ducks do it.
+So Patricia Brennan, an evolutionary biologist at Yale University and her colleagues, including my pal Rick Prum, employed duck sex toys.
+They encouraged captive male Muscovy Ducks to, well, um, er, perform explosive eversion into glass tubes that were twisted into different shapes.
 And in each case the researchers video-recorded the event to measure the “functional response to different mechanical challenges.”
 That’s science parlance for determining if he can “go the distance” along her countervailing routes.
-Here’s some video of eversions along those winding paths.

-So what’s going on here (besides some kinky video)?
-This is an example of coevolution — males evolving one physical characteristic (phenotype) and females a counter-phenotype that suggests conflict rather than cooperation, even in sex.
-It is in some ways like birth control, or fertilization control, but only on an evolutionary scale.
-And it illustrates that reproduction is rarely simple, hardly a fairy-tale of courtship, selection then cooperation in order to expand the genome.
+In their paper, published in a journal called Proceedings of the Royal Society B (for biological sciences), they concluded that, yes, what’s going on here (besides some kinky video) is an example of coevolution — males evolving one physical characteristic (phenotype) and females a counter-phenotype that suggests conflict rather than cooperation, even in sex.
+It is in some ways like birth control, or fertilization control, but on an evolutionary scale.
+And it illustrates that reproduction is rarely simple, hardly a fairy-tale of courtship, cooperation and copulation in order to expand the genome.

-In other words, “it’s complicated.”
-It can also be twisted.
+In other words, it’s complicated.
+It can also be screwy and twisted.

 Patricia L. R. Brennan, C. J. Clark, R. O. Prum.
 2009.
 Explosive eversion and functional morphology of the duck penis supports sexual conflict in waterfowl genitalia.
 Proc.
 R. Soc.
 B May 7, 2010 277:1309-1314; published online before print December 23, 2009, doi:10.1098/rspb.2009.2139